itsalirezajalouli/ligma-annotates/README.md

 ## Contact

-For support or queries, please contact us at billypushr@gmail.com.
+For support or queries, please contact me at billypushr@gmail.com.